Matt-Wild/faithful/README.md

   - Buns
   - KomradeSpectre
   - Harb
+  - viliger
+  - KingEnderBrine

 # Changelog

+- v1.0.8 Spacious Umbrella and Drowned Visage Customisation
+  - The Spacious Umbrella and Drowned Visage items can now be customised in the config.
+- v1.0.7 Toggleable Expansion
+  - Added Faithful content into it's own expansion that can be enabled and disabled in the lobby.
 - v1.0.6 BepInEx Config
-  - Replaced config text file with BepInEx config
+  - Replaced config text file with BepInEx config.
 - v1.0.5 Warbanner Visual Effect Fix
   - Fixed the warbanner temporary visual effect getting yeeted, oops.
 - v1.0.4 Modded Spawn Card Conflicts